dan2097/opsin/README.txt

 ##################################################

 Using OPSIN as a command-line utility:
-	java -jar opsin-1.0.0-jar-with-dependencies.jar will give you a command-line interface to convert names to CML java -jar opsin-1.0.0-jar-with-dependencies.jar -h will give you information on more advanced usage
+	java -jar opsin-1.1.0-jar-with-dependencies.jar will give you a command-line interface to convert names to CML java -jar opsin-1.1.0-jar-with-dependencies.jar -h will give you information on more advanced usage

-As well as interactive input on the command-line these command-line interfaces will accept a piped input of newline seperated chemical names. e.g. java -jar opsin-1.0.0-jar-with-dependencies.jar < input.name > output.cml e.g. java -jar opsin-1.0.0-jar-with-dependencies.jar -osmi < input.name > output.smiles
+As well as interactive input on the command-line the command-line interface will accept a piped input of newline seperated chemical names. e.g. java -jar opsin-1.1.0-jar-with-dependencies.jar < input.name > output.cml e.g. java -jar opsin-1.1.0-jar-with-dependencies.jar -osmi < input.name > output.smiles

 Using OPSIN as a library: